 However, we have now sold out of the books, "Discovering Dutch Delftware."
 The best option is to find them for sale used on either eBay or Amazon.com, and pick one up that way.
 We don't know if we will be able to offer the book for sale again in the future.

 Our suggestion is that if you can get a copy of the book, read up on delftware and get familiar with your pieces.
 A mark on the bottom of the piece can be misleading *at best*.
 A "crown" mark is not an indicator of "royal" delft.
 The words "handpainted", "delft", "made in Holland" are not a guarantee that it was.
 This is because the Netherlands doesn't have strict laws about "Country of Origin" labeling as we do here in the States.
 We are used to seeing products marked "Made In China", and we accept it for the low prices they bring, but in Holland, the stuff made in China is often sitting on the shelf right next to the pieces that are the true blue delftware, with no distinction whatsoever.

 If you're not even sure that your piece is Dutch or delftware at all, but still do want to identify your mark, Kovel's books on all kinds of pottery is your best source to look for your pottery marks.
-The links page on our main website has a link to Kovel's, and there is a link to our links page on the bottom of this page.
+Click on the link here: Kovels!

 The best way to learn the value of a piece of delftware is to look for similar items on eBay.
 You can search through completed transactions, although having a narrow search criteria is the most important factor.
 The old adage "something is only worth what someone will pay for it," is definitely true with delftware.